ExtensionIntention/CoolNotes/README.md

 #### Last 24
 Jonnie: Set up Ruby on Rails server framework.

-Mariam: Learned to use Semantic UI in HTML in order to import pertinent entities.
-Implemented baseline web application frontend.
+Mariam: Set up Ruby on Rails.
+Launched server, learned to use Semantic UI in HTML in order to import pertinent entities.
+Implemented baseline web application frontend, menu and text area.
+Implemented Grammarly extension for spellcheck and grammar, worked on design.

 Aromal: Research and reviewed CSS tools and techniques.

 Andrew: Getting up to speed on Ruby.

-Impediments: The Ruby server is more overhead than previously anticipated for some of the team members.
+Impediments: Little or no experience with Ruby on Rails.

-Removal Plan:
+Removal Plan: Learn more about how to use Ruby on Rails, do more mob programming to learn from others.

 #### Next 24
 Jonnie: Work on Sticky Notes Story.

-Mariam:
+Mariam: Need to learn how to action on buttons and click.
+Need to improve design of the web app.

-Aromal: Getting travis CI integration working.
+Aromal:

 Andrew: Get personal Rails server running.